-Dr. Kirsten Begin is a Michigan native who went to Michigan State University for both undergraduate studies as well as veterinary school.
-After graduation, she spent a year at Mississippi State University completing a rotating internship.
-Later she spent a year at the Animal Specialty and Emergency Center in Los Angeles, California completing a surgical internship.
+Dr. Kirsten Begin is a Michigan native who went to Michigan State University for both her undergraduate studies as well as for veterinary school.
+After graduation, she spent a year at Mississippi State University where she completed a rotating internship.
+She then completed a surgical internship at the Animal Specialty and Emergency Center in Los Angeles, California.

 Kristin Pair, DVM

 Dr. Kristin Pair is a native of West Michigan and graduated from Michigan State University’s College of Veterinary Medicine.
 After graduation she worked for many years at a small animal practice until she got to live her true dream of working with only cats.
 She has a special interest in internal medicine and cardiology.

 Dr. Pair shares her home with a Rottenweiler, a guinea pig, and 7 amazing kitties.
 She is married and has a daughter that is quite an accomplished disc golfer.
 She spends much of her free time on the disc golf course with her family.

 Dr. Alyson Keir first started working at the Kentwood Cat Clinic as an assistant in 1998.
 She graduated from Michigan State University’s College of Veterinary Medicine in 2004.
 She worked mainly in emergency medicine and came back to work with cats full time in 2013.

 Dr. Keir grew up in both Michigan and Maine.
 She has 3 cats and occasionally some foster kittens.
 In her free time, Dr. Keir likes to crochet, sew catnip toys to raise money for charity, read, and watch too much TV.